algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 We are evolution has entrusted us with this project.
 Our purpose is to help them create the application, following the previously mentioned criteria.
 The full solution will be composed of an application for mobile phones, tablets and a computer application.
 Other aspects of the project, such as the backend and the database are outside of the scope of our team.

 Our main goal is to tackle the algorithm for the matching process.
-The other aspects that we will work on is the main interface, including the log-in page, sign-in page, soft-skills and hobby selections page among many other pages.
+The other aspects that we will work on are the main interface, including the log-in page, sign-in page, soft-skills and hobby selections page among many other pages.

 ### 1.3 Personas

 The primary users of the "Adopte 1 Candidat" application include:

-- **Jobseekers**: An individual that is seeking for a job is one of the primary targets of "Adopte 1 Candidat".
-This person would like to find a job without having to worry about his lack of experience.
-They would also like to be informed whenever a new job opportunity occurs.
+- **Jobseekers**: An individual who is seeking a job is one of the primary targets of "Adopte 1 Candidat".
+This person would like to find a job without having to worry about their lack of experience.
+They would also like to be informed whenever a new job opportunity arises.
 - **Recruiters**: The recruiter is another target of "Adopte 1 Candidat".
 The recruiter would like to find individuals interested in his company by scouting specific soft skills.
-It would ease the process of selection if they could find someone easily that fits their cultural and organizational needs.
+It would ease the process of selection if they could find someone that fits their cultural and organizational needs easily.

 ### 1.4 Use cases